 Seminar in Trade Regulation (2 cr.)
 DN866 P: Antitrust or Trade Regulation.
 In-depth examination and study of problems surveyed in the Antitrust or Trade Regulation courses.
+Professors Galanti, Lewis

-Professor Galanti Seminar in Urban Affairs (2 cr.)
+Seminar in Urban Affairs (2 cr.)
 DN812 Problems of the urban area, such as crime control, housing, land-use, education, finance, transportation, pollution, and health are examined in both legal and nonlegal context.
 Individual research projects are required.
+Faculty classroom attendance.
+Students may not register for Advanced Research during a summer session.
+A maximum of two hours of credit may be earned.
 Faculty